EN-IH-WDPT-JUN21/Ben_The_Warrior-Flying_Lizards_and_Lying_Wizards-homework-1/README.md

 #### Wizard

-The wizard is a type of mage that requires mana to attack efficiently.
-Even though they don't have a lot of health, his Fireball attack can one of the most devastating attacks in the game.
+The wizard is a classic mage that requires mana to attack efficiently.
+Even though they don't have a lot of health, his Fireball attack can be one of the most devastating attacks in the game.
+When drained of mana though, the wizard becomes a sitting duck and can be dispatched quickly by a Rogues combo attack!

 ##### Stats: